(1) This is what the individual bandits see fit to

 Born in Falkirk, a place he has revisited just once, on a wet Wednesday (and it was closed).
 Each male generation of his father's family either worked in a bank or went to sea, which might explain a few things if you believe in genetics as destiny.
 Grew up in Aberdeen, and in more egalitarian days, when such things were easier (hooray), was the first in his family to go to university, studying Lang'n'Lit at Aberdeen, which he loved, and at Kent at Canterbury, which he did not.
 Flunked out of an attempted doctorate (the words "George Meredith" can still bring him out in hives) and dossed around as waiter, bartender, overeducated skinhead until "Music saved my life!"
 Was the fiddler in artfolk band Fiddler's Dram (with Alan and others) until they had a huge novelty-hit single, "Day Trip To Bangor".
 Fiddler's Dram did one more tour then gratefully took the money and the gold discs and ran, in Ian's and Alan's case into what was then an aspiring dance outfit, The Oyster Ceilidh Band……

 Writes much of the band's output of lyrics, generally in consultation with John.
 Has been banned, er, democratically outvoted by other Oysters from playing sax on stage.
-Presently lives in a Cypriot/Kurdish village in north London, where his immediate neighbours are Jamaican, Pakistani, Somali, Greek Cypriot, Chinese and South American, and he likes it very much, thanks, apart from the police helicopters at night.
+Until recently lived in a Cypriot/Kurdish village in north London, where his immediate neighbours were Jamaican, Pakistani, Somali, Greek Cypriot, Chinese and South American, and he liked it very much, thanks, apart from the police helicopters at night.
+Has now relocated to a village north-east of London.
 Currently into: North Africa, Iran, Turkey; the poems of C D Wright and of Michael Donaghy; and the novels of Orhan Pamuk; though none of these are likely to have an influence on future song-writing.

 Upbringing: totally normal, except for driving parents and siblings demento with whistles, recorders, banging on the piano, etc. They did not deserve this.
 Early groups (savour the period charm of some of these names): The Clee Three; Madame John; Cuspidor; Beggar's Description; Fiddler's Dram… also a stint with Albion Band.
 Instruments tried: guitars, fiddle, mandolin, banjo, bowed psaltery, bones, bandura, various guitar synths, sitar, drums (failed), trumpet (failed failed), banjo-mandolin (eeyuk!)… Alan says: "I dropped out of Kent University to become a medieval minstrel and pizza chef, though not usually at the same time.
 Invented the banana-flavoured bolognese sauce for spaghetti, which remains a signature dish in the sense that no one else on the planet will touch it with a bargepole.
 Got heavily into the guitar; in fact got so far into the guitar that once when Ian was wittering about recent events I had to say: "General election?
 What general election?" - which I have not been allowed to forget.
 Found myself in The Oyster Ceilidh Band and the rest you know.
 Married Jane Elder in 1988, one son Harry born September '93.
 Made two solo albums, Hall Place (1997) and Makerfield (2003), and a trio album Nomads (2006) with Brendan Power and Lucy Randall.